-The concept of risk management has been of increasing relevance and importance in recent years, triggered in part by well-publicised large company failures and the increasing maturity of corporate governance frameworks.
+The concept of risk management has been of increasing relevance and importance in recent years, triggered in part by the greater maturity of corporate governance frameworks and recognition of risk management as an enabler and protector of value and achievement of strategic objectives.

-Societal trends such as business accountability, disclosure of information, the velocity of change, the connectivity of risks, the impact of emerging technologies and high impact, low probability risk such as the Covid-19 pandemic, have all added emphasis and importance to the need for effective risk management.
-Coupled with the rise in global regulations and laws, risk management has never been higher on the board agenda nor required more of today's risk manager.
+Societal trends such as business accountability, disclosure of information, the velocity of change, the connectivity of risks, the impact of emerging technologies and high impact, low probability risk have all added emphasis and importance to the need for effective risk management.